alexlee22/indoor-tracking-blog/_posts/2016-05-12-ethics-submissions.markdown

 ---
 layout: post
-title: ethics submissions
+title: Ethics
-date: 2016-05-12 12:00:00
+date: 2016-05-12 12:05:00
 type: post
 published: true
 status: publish
 categories: []
 tags: []
-description: Oopsies, here they come!
+description: Not talking about ethics in general, but just what was due
 # 110 marker 1234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890123456789
 twitter-body: you write here and it goes on the share for twitter
 featuredimg: polar-bear.jpg #if you put an image here it goes on twitter too